 The Keystone Click team together with the firm took a step back to more fully explore the overall customer journey for this type of product and where their overall marketing efforts were focused within that journey.
 Wealth management is a long-term relationship sale that requires a great deal of trust before people are ready to become a “lead.”
-The client was newer and smaller than other firms in their competitive environment, so needed to build awareness AND trust before moving to direct lead generation marketing tactics.
+The client was newer and smaller than other firms in their competitive environment, so they needed to build awareness AND trust before moving to direct lead-generation marketing tactics.

 Keystone Click recommended Dynamic Google Display Advertising as it had the following advantages:

 - PPC advertising has a proven track record of expanding awareness

 - The Display Network is large with wide placement opportunities

 - It has good options for audience targeting for financial interests

 - It is affordable relative to search advertising (financial keywords are expensive!) and other forms of advertising

 We opted for dynamic ad placement to take advantage of Google’s machine learning for optimizing the best placement and combination of elements for our ads.
 Images and text elements not only had to be appealing to the target audience but also pass compliance standards for the industry.

 The campaign began with awareness as our primary goal and bidding strategy.
 We tracked the usual “health of the campaign” goals such as Impressions, Click Through Rate, Cost per Click, and Conversions.
 With an eye to the future, we also set up tracking for several engagement and conversion goals as we knew that lead conversion was our ultimate goal.